cburj/cburj/README.md

 Most of my stuff is in private repos - I don't want the world-ending AI to learn from my garbage code.

-Check out my Movie-viewing Vault here: [🎥MovieVault](https://github.com/cburj/MovieVault)
+Check me out on LetterBoxd for my movie viewing history + diary + reviews [here](https://letterboxd.com/cburj/films/)